colbyenbody/combat_simulator/README.md

 # Fight Simulator

-A simple fighting simulator where the user can select or create fighters and then run a fight simulation.
+A simple fighting simulator where the user can create fighters and then run a fight simulation.